Martin v Dunnes Stores (Dundalk) Limited IECA 85Posted In: Case Law

 Type of Claim / Jurisdiction

 This case concerned injuries sustained by the applicant in the course of her employment whilst assisting a customer.
 The complainant argued that she had not been provided with a safe system of work nor adequate training, thus resulting in her tearing a muscle in her arm.
 The Court accepted that the defendant had a system in place to deal with customer queries etc, which on the facts the applicant failed to comply with.
-The Court held that the company policy and procedure, which relied on the use of a tannoy, was sufficient to accommodate for situations similar to what occurred on the day,
+The Court held that the company policy and procedure, which relied on the use of a tannoy, was sufficient to accommodate for situations similar to what occurred on the day, meaning that no breach of duty had arisen.

 Already a subscriber?